-By default, the form will be displayed on every page on our website, after a prospect has been on it for 15 seconds or more, and after they scroll down 50% or more of the page.
+By default, the form will be displayed on every page on your website, after a prospect has been on it for 15 seconds or more, and after they scroll down 50% or more of the page.
 In our example, we only want to display the form on a few different pages, namely the "Home", "Services" and "Pricing" pages.
-So let's start by selecting option three in the Display this Form section of the settings (only on specific pages).
+So let's start by selecting option 3 in the first section of the settings.

 Next, we'll set the form to display after a visitor has been on our website for 10 seconds.
 We also want it to display at any point on the page, instead of waiting until a prospect as scrolled down 50% of it.
 To do this, we'll set the scroll to 0%.
 Below are the results of our changes.

 The last setting determines how many days to you want to pass before the same visitor sees the form again after seeing it the first time.
 We'll just leave it set for 1 day for now.